C2FO/vfs/docs/vfssimple.md

 ---

-Package vfssimple provides a basic and easy to use set of functions to any supported backend filesystem by using full URI's:
+Package vfssimple provides a basic and easy to use set of functions to any supported backend file system by using full URI's:

 * Local OS:             file:///some/path/to/file.txt
 * Amazon S3:            s3://mybucket/path/to/file.txt